 Nothing can be healthy yet delicious than stew, among all Kolkata street foods.
 Though never visit Dacres lane, however, often visit the YMCA canteen whenever passing through college street.
 Fully crowded with college/ university-goers to book buyers, so the waiting time was a bit long.
 However, that was worth tasting their delicious stew.
 A piping hot soup would come in a big bowl, with a piece of chicken along with a buttery soft potato and carrot, sprinkled with crushed black pepper and served with bread toast.
 Healthy, tasty, and pocket-friendly too.

 But since we moved out of Kolkata, I have been missing such delicacies.
-However my craving is not stopped, so I started making it at home.
-I never think it is such an easy recipe that I got passed on on my first try.
+However my craving is not stopped, so I started making Bengali style chicken stew recipe at home.
+I never think Bengali style chicken stew is such an easy recipe that I got passed on on my first try.
 Since then I have often made this chicken stew at home.
 I make it to energy myself after a day-long tiring work, to make a quick dinner on chilling winter nights, to prevent my kid from winter-time cold and cough, or even when want to prepare a simple yet healthy & light food for my entire family.
 Prepare it as per my requirement.
 Just follow my step-by-step recipe and you are in even just 30 mins.

 So what are you waiting for?
 Try it today and let me know your valuable feedback about this recipe in my comment section below.
 I will be waiting for your comments.

-Chicken Stew is a healthy, soothing, delicious curry made with chicken, potatoes, carrot, beans, papaya with onion, ginger, garlic, black pepper, and whole garam masala spices.
-Perfect for chilling winter nights to stay away from cold and cough, quick & easy to make at home just in 30 minutes.
+Bengali Chicken Stew is a healthy, soothing, delicious curry made with chicken, lots of vegetables, pepper, and whole garam masala spices.
+Perfect for chilling winter nights to stay away from cold and cough, quick & easy to make in pressure cooker just in 30 minutes.

 - 450 Chicken (without skin)